ocapn/ocapn/draft-specifications/Model.md

 > OCapN uses the name Symbol to avoid the implication that they will
 > correspond to a language's symbol type in all languages that have a symbol
 > type.
-> Selectors may correspond to symbols in languages where a symbol is eligible
+> Symbols may correspond to symbols in languages where a symbol is eligible
 > for garbage collection when there are no extant references.
 > At this time, JavaScript cannot safely use registered symbols like
-> `Symbol.for('name')` for OCapN selectors, because some implementations intern
+> `Symbol.for('name')` for OCapN symbols, because some implementations intern
 > registered symbols without possibility of eventual garbage collection.
 >
 > OCapN supports one operator for delivering both function application and